The Southwest Foundation for Osteopathic Education and Research

-- BCOM, upon its opening, will be the first investor/public sector partnership of its kind in the history of medical schools within the United States.
-Harnessing the investment capital and financing expertise of the private sector, thus saving tax payers from the burden of funding, while at the same time blending, affiliating and paying for services from an existing public university – New Mexico State University;
+BCOM is the first private-public sector partnership of its kind in the history of U.S. medical schools.
+Harnessing the investment capital and financing expertise of the private sector — thus saving tax payers from the financial burden — while at the same time blending, affiliating and paying for services from an existing public university: NMSU.